brightway-lca/brightway2/docs/installation.rst

 .. note:: Brightway2 is currently only compatible with python 2.7, not python 3.
 Work on Python 3 support is ongoing, but don't hold your breath.

+.. note:: Please subscribe to the `brightway2 updates mailing list <https://tinyletter.com/brightway2-updates>`_ to be informed of new releases.

 .. _windows-install:

 Windows